cognitect-labs/aws-api/README.md

 ### S3: "Invalid 'Location' header: null"

-This indicates that you are trying to access a resource that resides in a different region from the client's region.
+This indicates that you are trying to access a resource that resides in a different region from that of the client.

+As of v0.8.670, instead of this error, you'll see an AWS-provided payload decorated with information about how to recover.

 As of v0.8.662, the anomaly also includes status 301 and the "x-amz-bucket-region" header, so you can now detect the 301 and create a new client in the region bound to the